kalyani-25/ClimaSense-Predictive-Modeling-of-Climate-Effects-on-Coffee-andCocoa-Quality-and-Yield/README.md

-# 🌱 ClimaSense: Predictive Modeling of Climate Effects on Coffee and Cocoa
+# 🌱 EcoBeanAI – Predictive Modeling of Climate Effects on Cocoa & Coffee Quality

 ClimaSense is a machine learning-powered project designed to predict the **quality** and **yield** of coffee and cocoa crops under changing climate conditions.
 The system integrates real and synthetic datasets, deep learning, and tree-based models, and presents predictions via an interactive web dashboard.